Coleridge-Initiative/big-data-and-social-science/docs/12-ChapterPrivacy.md

 subjects under study and typically are derived from items such as individual names, birth dates, social security numbers, and business names, addresses, and tax ID numbers.
-From a privacy and confidentiality perspective, link keys are among most sensitive information in many data sets of interest to social scientists.
+From a privacy and confidentiality perspective, link keys are among the most sensitive information in many data sets of interest to social scientists.
 This is why many organizations replace link keys containing personal identifiable information (PII)^[PII is "any information about an individual maintained by an agency, including (1) any information that can be used to distinguish or trace an individual’s identity, such as name,